Prevention and Education

 Upcoming SDO workshops:

-For more information visit Our Upcoming Events page.
+For more information and/or register visit Our Upcoming Events page.

 The Young Luv program is part of FVPLS Victoria’s Early Intervention and Prevention program and it is focused on promoting healthy relationships for Aboriginal young women between 13 and 18 years old.